 Another very common dog behavior is to lick wounds if they or another member of the pack is injured.

 There is some evidence which suggests that saliva might offer protection against bacteria.
 The AKC says that dog saliva might even be slightly bactericidal against E. coli and strep throat in dogs.

 If you have a cut or scrape, your dog might start licking it to try and help you.

 However, licking can slow the healing of injuries, and not allow the wound to close up properly.
 So, if your dog is licking because you have a wound, it’s probably best to try and get him to stop.

 Wolves in the wild will go out to hunt, eat the food, and then return to their puppies and feed them by regurgitating what they ate.

 The pups will lick their mother’s mouth to initiate the regurgitation and to clean up all the leftovers.
-This is an instinct they’ll retain for the rest of their lives, and might lick you for this reason!
+This is an instinct they’ll retain for the rest of their lives, and so even adult dogs might lick you for this reason!

 If your dog is licking you and it seems excessive, it might be a sign that he has canine OCD.
 In this video you can see what OCD might look like:

 This can be a difficult mental disorder to deal with, so if he shows other signs of canine OCD like shadow and light chasing, pacing, or spinning, you should bring him to your vet.

 Speaking of the vet: Have you ever thought about getting pet insurance for your dog?
 No?
 Then check out my article on the question “is it worth getting pet insurance for dogs?“.
 Or go straight to PetAssure for a cheap alternative to get 25% off each vet visit!